Social Investment Theory

 In this theory, the concept of social exchange plays a crucial role in personality maturation and development.
 Social exchange refers to the process of individuals engaging in social transactions with others, where they give and receive resources, support, and benefits.
 These exchanges can occur in different types of relationships, such as friendships, romantic partnerships, or professional collaborations.
 Accordingly, age-specific roles have a significant impact on personality development.

 Brent Roberts explains that according to the five factor perspective “traits remain so stable in adulthood that they are ‘temperaments’ and are impervious to the influence of the environment.”
-He continues, “in terms of the personality traits, the five-factor theory clearly states that trait develop through childhood and reach maturity in adulthood and are thereafter stable in ‘cognitive intact individuals and that this pattern holds across cultures” (Roberts, Walton, & Viechbauer, 2006).
+He continues, “In terms of the personality traits, the five-factor theory clearly states that trait develop through childhood and reach maturity in adulthood and are thereafter stable in ‘cognitive intact individuals and that this pattern holds across cultures” (Roberts et al., 2006).

 Social Investment Theory and Personality Changes